anjmao/angular2-production-workflow/README.md

       System.import('app').catch(function(err){ console.error(err); });
     </script>
 ```
-You can notice needed polyfills is loaded from node_modules path, lets fix it so it can be bundled.
+You can notice needed polyfills is loaded from node_modules path lets fix it so it can be bundled.
 In app folder I created vendor.ts for such libraries which is not part of angular but still need to be loaded for one or another reason.

 *app/vendor.ts*
 ```ts